jjdelc/Photolog/README.md

-#Photolog
+# Photolog

 This is my personal solution for photo management.
+It consists on the following
+pieces:

 * Simple API server that receives picture uploads
 * Simple processing queue that uploads pictures to S3, Flickr and GPhotos